Teach: Conflict Resolution for High School Students

 Students participating in the Conflict Resolution Youth Summit visit the United States Institute of Peace in Washington, DC.

-Explore an undergraduate degree in Conflict Analysis and Resolution
+Explore an Undergraduate Degree in Conflict Analysis and Resolution

 Engage with conflict directly and gain the skills and experience to succeed in many professions.